mt-mods/signs_lib/README.md

 * Most writable signs can display double-wide text by flipping a switch in the sign's formspec.

+* Support full Unicode Plane 0 charset (63000+ characters).
+The "Unicode font" switch on each sign can be turned on for a more consistent letter style in multilingual text.

 ## Sign placement and rotation notes

 * Pointing at a wall while placing will, of course, place the sign on the wall.